Connors State College: History

 The college was founded as an agricultural high school in 1908 and was quickly converted to a school of agriculture.

 When Oklahoma became a state in 1907, the Oklahoma Constitution specified that the state should have an agricultural school in each of the State Supreme Court Judicial Districts.
 These schools would be granted at least 80 acres, and be overseen by Oklahoma's Board of Agriculture.
 In the First Judicial District, Warner, Oklahoma vied with Muskogee as the school location.
 Led by State Senator Campbell Russell, Warner residents donated 160 acres for the school and Warner won the competition.
 The school was named in honor of John P. Connors, the Board of Agriculture's first president.

 In March 1927, the Oklahoma Legislature made the school an accredited junior college and renamed it as Connors State Agricultural College.
 In 1941, the school was put under the oversight of newly created Oklahoma State System of Higher Education.
 In 1944, it was transferred to the Board of Regents for Agricultural and Mechanical Colleges.
 It was again renamed as Connors State College of Agriculture and Applied Science in 1967.

 Campuses

 The college has two sites, in Warner and Muskogee, Oklahoma.
+Connors State College Muskogee previously occupied the Charles Haskell building in downtown Muskogee.
+It closed in 2011, moving all classes to other properties in the area.
+In 2015 Connors State College open a brand new building at its Port Campus in Muskogee.